 Aims of our clinic

-- To provide a clear understanding of lymphoedema to patients, carers and healthcare professionals. - To offer specialist treatment as appropriate. - To empower patients with knowledge and skills to self-manage their condition.
+- To provide a clear understanding of lymphoedema to patients, carers and healthcare professionals. - To offer specialist treatment to all lymphoedema patients. - To empower patients with knowledge and skills to self-manage their condition.

 What is lymphoedema?